CVUT-FS-12110/Machine-Perception-and-Image-Analysis/src/template_matching/assignment.md

 ### 4. Discussion
 - Which matching method performs best across your five images?
-- Suggest improvements for your specific case (e.g., resizing, image/template preprocessing).
+- Suggest improvements for your specific case (e.g., template modifications - resizing, blur, etc.).

 ## Expected Submission

 - **Five input images** (scene with repeated objects).
 - **A template**
 - **Heatmap + detection images** for each method, mask and image.
-- Short written discussion.
+- **Short written discussion.**
 - **Source code** used for template matching and visualization.

 ## Hint